Landlords and tenants are encouraged to use this site to understand their rights and responsibilities.

 March 9, 2015

-Our main branch offices are:
+Our main branch office is:

 A tenancy begins when someone agrees to pay rent to occupy a property or unit owned by a landlord.
 Under the law, both tenants and landlords have specific rights and responsibilities in a tenancy.
 Make sure you’re renting the right way – access information and resources that will help you have a successful tenancy.